 Revision History - Denotes the revision history of the document with description of past revisions.

-Approvals - Approvals by the Author and all involved employees to denote that the procedure is to be carried out as defined and that it is ready to release.

 Any section not applicable to a specific SOP shall be noted as “n/a”.

-This content does not apply to MDs and POLs which follow the content given by the regulation or the Cooperate Identity (CI).
+This content does not apply to MDs and POLs.

 Appendices

 Appendices are created separately and are not included in the page numbering of the Main Document.
 However, they are integral parts of the Main Document and are accordingly revised and always stored together.